 - Insurance and contact info of the other party involved

 - Name of the police department involved and the police report number

 This is when you’ll use all that information you gathered right after the accident and why it’s so important to write down as many details as you can.

 Until fault is determined, your insurance company will cover the cost for repairs and injuries — as long as you have the appropriate coverage, like collision or medical expense coverage.
 Make sure you keep the following in mind when getting repairs:

 - You may have to take your car to one of your car insurance company’s approved body shops for repairs, but you can get an estimate at any body shop.
 Check with your agent before committing your car to any shop so you know your insurance company will reimburse you.

 - Your adjustor (the person in charge of investigating your claim) may have you compare different quotes at several shops of your choice.

 - If you choose your own repair shop, you might have to pay the difference between the shop’s estimate and what your insurer decides is a fair price.

-If your claim includes medical expenses from injuries that you or your passengers sustained in the accident, you’ll need to keep them and give them to your claims adjuster for evidence and reimbursement.
+If your claim includes medical expenses from injuries that you or your passengers sustained in the accident, you’ll need to keep the medical receipts and deliver copies of them to your claims adjuster for evidence and reimbursement.